cmake-basis/BASIS/doc/howto/create-and-modify-project.rst

 .. code-block:: bash

     basisproject --name MyProject \
-            --description "This is a brief description of the project."
+            --description "This is a brief description of the project." --full

 This will create a subdirectory called ``MyProject`` under the current working directory and populate it with the standard project directory structure and BASIS configuration.